Emerging Researchers in Exoplanet Science Symposium X

 Can I register/participate without submitting an abstract?

 Yes.
 However, we strongly encourage submitting an abstract if you can.
-We may not be able to provide lodgings or travel support for participants who do not submit abstracts.
+We will not be able to provide lodgings or travel support for participants who do not submit abstracts.

 Is there a virtual/remote attendance option?

-No. ERES IX will be a fully in-person event.
+No. ERES X will be a fully in-person event.

 How many slots are there for oral presentations?
 What about poster presentations?